People everywhere love the Siberian Husky for its wolf-like appearance. But have you ever seen a White Husky?

 Their coat helps them stay warm during the frigid arctic winters and reflects the sunbeams during the day so that they don’t absorb much heat in the summer.

 A purebred white Husky must have an all white coat.
 Siberian Huskies that are white with another color are not considered purebred.
 These Huskies are not accepted by the American Kennel Club because a second color is not allowed in the breed standard.

 The coat of a Husky can be a single solid color or patterned with two or three colors.

 It is possible to have a white Husky with black, red, agouti, sable, gray, brown, merle or brindle in their coat.

 - Black and White: The black and white pattern is one of the most common Husky color patterns.
 The black color can appear jet black, black-banded, or dilute (almost silver).
 They also often have a black facial mask.

 - Red and White: The red color can come in various shades, ranging from light to dark red.
 These Huskies will always have flesh-colored lips, nose, and eye rims.
 Their eyes are normally amber.

 - Agouti and White: Agouti is a unique color as each hair has alternating shades of color.
 Near the root and tip the hair is black while the center is yellow or beige.

 - Sable and White: Sable fur looks like a mix between red and brown.
 Each individual hair is banded like agoutis.
-During the winter their nose can temporarily appear faded, this effect is called their ‘winter nose.’
+During the winter, their nose can temporarily appear faded; this effect is called their ‘winter nose.’
 It is common for Pitsky dogs to be this color.